rvanmelle/QuickSettings/README.md

 # QuickSettings

 The goal of this project is to build lightweight in-app settings screen quickly and easily.
 It is written in Swift3.
-Settings are persisted via UserDefaults.standard.
+Settings can be automatically persisted via UserDefaults.standard or sent to a custom datasource.

 ## Disclaimers